 Introductory remarks by Killoran: “You had asked me to make a few records.
 And, we have the great help here of Andy Conroy, Bob Conroy, and our good friend Mike Flynn.
 But nobody give[s] any help to the announcer who is doing all the announcing.
 Of course you know him anyway, Martin Feeney, our president of the club.
 And he has said so much about us that well Rob Conroy and Mike Flynn said, somebody has to say a word about Martin.
 So, we’ll just say a few words.
-Now we wish to dedicate those numbers to your good mother who is out here and hope that she will like them [INAUDIBLE] and play them for some of those great old Kerry friends and lovers of Irish music over there.
+Now we wish to dedicate those numbers to your good mother who is out here and hope that she will like them when she goes to Ireland to play them for some of those great old Kerry friends and lovers of Irish music over there.
 Thank you.”

 Reels performed by Pat Murphy, Joe Coleman, Joe Lamont (fiddles), 99619 (reel 58 side 1), Joe Lamont Irish music recordings, IM.M145.2005, John J. Burns Library, Boston College: